-If JTAG is implemented, the following requirements apply for systems used in production environments:

-- The system must implement an IMPLEMENTATION DEFINED method to disable the JTAG connection between the BMC and the SoC. - The system must implement an IMPLEMENTATION DEFINED method to disable JTAG remote access (from the BMC) to one or more subsystems. - The system may implement an IMPLEMENTATION DEFINED method to re-enable JTAG connection between the BMC and the SoC. - The system may implement an IMPLEMENTATION DEFINED method to re-enable JTAG (from the BMC) to one or more subsystems. - U Examples of such methods to disable/enable JTAG in production systems are described in section Section 1.2.5.
+- R{M3_JTAG_1} JTAG connection between the BMC and the SoC remains a conditional requirement in Level M3-based server systems. - R{M3_JTAG_2} If JTAG is implemented, the following requirements apply for systems used in production environments: - The system must implement an IMPLEMENTATION DEFINED method to disable the JTAG connection between the BMC and the SoC. - The system must implement an IMPLEMENTATION DEFINED method to disable JTAG remote access (from the BMC) to one or more subsystems. - The system may implement an IMPLEMENTATION DEFINED method to re-enable JTAG connection between the BMC and the SoC. - The system may implement an IMPLEMENTATION DEFINED method to re-enable JTAG (from the BMC) to one or more subsystems. - U Examples of such methods to disable/enable JTAG in production systems are described in section Section 1.2.6.

 - The BMC-Platform Elements interface for the Level M3-based server systems is IMPLEMENTATION DEFINED, with additional recommendations and guidance.
-Please refer to: - Intelligent Platform Management Interface v2.0 (IPMI) specification [8]. - OCP server design and specifications [17]. - OCP Datacenter Secure Control Module (DC-SCM) [18]. - U For a list of IPMI commands which aid in monitoring and control of platform elements refer to Section D.
+See: - Intelligent Platform Management Interface v2.0 (IPMI) specification [10]. - OCP server design and specifications [21]. - OCP Datacenter Secure Control Module (DC-SCM) [22]. - U For a list of IPMI commands which aid in monitoring and control of platform elements, see Section D.